-Halloween can be a fun time of the year, especially for employees in the workplace, here’s a short guide on how to celebrate Halloween at work without causing offence.
+Halloween can be a fun time of the year, especially for employees in the workplace.
+Here’s a short guide on how to celebrate Halloween at work without causing offence.
 Sometimes though employers can be faced with challenging and sensitive issues.
 Here’s some tips on coming up with safe, clever and inoffensive ways to observe a classic children’s festivity in an adult setting.

-There’s no hiding from Halloween these days and employers may find it hard to ignore, it’s becoming big business in the UK as well as in the US.
+There’s no hiding from Halloween these days and employers may find it hard to ignore.
+It’s becoming big business in the UK as well as in the US.
 Halloween’s popularity in the workplace is growing, too.

 Depending on their beliefs, some employees may object to Halloween events because they believe that it celebrates death and the occult.
 They should be given the opportunity to opt out of any workplace celebrations.

 Halloween celebrations in the workplace may raise legal considerations, such as potential discrimination, harassment and safety issues.
-For example, allowing decorations that some employees find offensive could be construed as contributing to a hostile work environment!

 Other possible legal issues include: